A Tenth Revolution Group Company

 How satisfied are partner employees?

-Professionals working for Microsoft partners and ISVs are largely happy in their roles—69% say they’re satisfied with their job, down from 73% in our previous survey.
+Of the professionals working for Microsoft partners and ISVs that we surveyed, 65% say they’re satisfied with their job, up from 56% in our previous survey.

-While 53% are satisfied with their salary, this is down from 62% in our last survey, and the proportion of professionals unhappy with their pay has increased from 13% to 16%.
+We also found that 55% (up from 53% last time out) are satisfied with their salary, however the proportion of professionals unhappy with their pay has increased from 16% to 22%.

 Demand for partner services